Pomp and CTMQstance

 Despite hiking along and above the Housatonic, there really aren’t any good views of it until very near the southern terminus.
 There were a couple “winter views” that were blocked with the foliage, but I’m not even sure they are all that great.
 Instead, I focused on the topography and geology of the area.
 These hills are much steeper and deeper than most people realize, especially when considering the long and steep drive down to Jackson Cove or to the Fiddlehead Road parking areas.

 I passed under and around a huge stone cliff and up and down several rocky precipices along the way.
-That’s not to say the area is inaccessible – it’s not, as I came across another woodland CARcass!
-It has been a while since I’ve seen one, but I have a whole pictorial on them.
+That’s not to say the area is inaccessible – it’s not, as I came across another abandoned car.
+It has been a while since I’ve seen one.
 (I was mildly annoyed that in the pre-dawn fog of my outbound hike earlier, I had completely missed this thing.)